Dan Evans (tennis): 2025: Eastbourne quarterfinal

+2026: Sporadic appearances, retirement

+Dan Evans (right) defeated Juan Carlos Prado Ángelo (left) in his penultimate professional singles tennis match during the 2026 Wimbledon qualifying tournament.
+This match was his final singles victory before retirement from professional tennis.

+Having played no warm-up events, Evans lost to Rei Sakamoto in the first round of qualifying at the Australian Open.
+His next tournament was the qualifying competition at the French Open in May, where he was again eliminated in the first round, losing to 17 year old wildcard entrant Daniel Jade.
+On 11 June, Evans announced he would retire from professional tennis after Wimbledon.
+He missed out on a singles wildcard and instead entered qualifying, where he defeated Juan Carlos Prado Ángelo, before losing to Tristan Schoolkate in the second round.
+Evans was awarded a wildcard entry into the men's doubles partnering Henry Searle.
+They lost to ninth seeds Hugo Nys and Édouard Roger-Vasselin in the first round.

 Playing style

-Evans is an all-court player who plays a tactical game with an emphasis on counter-punching and neutralising or re-directing pace.
-Evans's groundstrokes are solid but not overwhelming weapons, especially his single-handed backhand, which he tends to slice.
-His game usually involves counter-punching and moving opponents around from the baseline, before finding an opportunity to inject pace and attack.
-He is known to be a tactical, adaptable player, able to use his variety to probe for weaknesses and disrupt opponents' rhythm.
-He often uses the backhand slice to neutralise the pace in rallies, and also the drop shot to bring opponents to the net, exploiting opponents too comfortable at the baseline.
-Additionally, Evans is a skilled volleyer and is capable of serve-and-volleying.
-His lack of consistent power from the baseline has been cited as a weakness, though he makes up for it with speed and defensive skills.
+Evans was an all-court player who played a tactical game with an emphasis on counter-punching and neutralising or re-directing pace.
+Evans's groundstrokes were solid but not overwhelming weapons, especially his single-handed backhand, which he tended to slice.
+His game usually involved counter-punching and moving opponents around from the baseline, before finding an opportunity to inject pace and attack.
+He was known to be a tactical, adaptable player, able to use his variety to probe for weaknesses and disrupt opponents' rhythm.
+He often used the backhand slice to neutralise the pace in rallies, and also the drop shot to bring opponents to the net, exploiting opponents too comfortable at the baseline.
+Additionally, Evans was a skilled volleyer and was capable of serve-and-volleying.
+His lack of consistent power from the baseline was cited as a weakness, though he made up for it with speed and defensive skills.